Logan-Gaillard/Joy2Win/README.md

         - Search in Windows for "Set up USB game controllers".
         - You should see "vJoy Device" there.

-Your Joy-Con 2 are now connected to your Windows computer.
+Your Joy-Con 2 controllers are now connected to your Windows computer.

 ## 🎮 (Optional) Next Steps - Steam